Employment Opportunities – No Work Study Award Required

 - Participate in the required tutor preparation workshop and training for certification

 - Work with student athletes to create tutor session appointments based on need and want

 - Complete all tutor verification forms after each session

 - Meet with tutor coordinator periodically as check-in for both tutor and tutees

 - Adhere to NCAA/Duquesne University Ethical and Academic Integrity Standards

-How to Apply: After applications are received and reviewed, interviews will be scheduled.
+How to Apply: Applicants should email a cover letter, resume and copy of unofficial transcript to Vanessa Webb to firstname.lastname@example.org.
+After applications are received and reviewed, selected applicants will be contacted for an initial phone interview.
+After selected candidates will be contacted for an in-person interview.
 The interview will assess interpersonal skills; discuss academic and expectations of the role of tutor for the Athletic Department.
-Email cover letter and resume to Vanessa Webb to email@example.com.